-where each of DNCSHIPPER, DNCTOTAL, MQOBAP, and MQOBAPS is for the prior Day;
+where each of the relevant Receipt Quantities, Daily Delivery Quantities and Metered Quantities (as applicable) referred to in each of RQSHIPPER, RQTOTAL, DQSHIPPER, DQTOTAL, MQOBAP, and MQOBAPS is determined based on the arithmetic average of the relevant quantities for each Day specified in each formula in the Month that is two Months prior to the then current Month and based on as-billed data prior to application of any Wash-ups; and

+if and to the extent that LPTRECEIPTS and / or LPTDELIVERIES is not at least wholly allocated as tolerance to the relevant set of parties due to any maximums in (a) and (b) coming into play, then relevant parties who would otherwise have been assigned a lesser tolerance shall, on a basis pro-rata with the formulae in (a) and (b), have their tolerance scaled upwards until such time as LPTRECEIPTS and LPTDELIVERIES are wholly allocated where possible;

 balancing

 Line Pack Management

-First Gas will use reasonable endeavours to maintain the Line Pack between the lower and upper limits it determines (respectively, the lower and upper Acceptable Line Pack Limits) will enable it to:
+First Gas will use reasonable endeavours to maintain the Line Pack between the lower and upper limits it determines (respectively, the lower and upper Acceptable Line Pack Limits (which shall have regard for the Taranaki Target Pressure range referred to in section 3.37)).

+First Gas shall provide Aggregate Tolerance that:

+is quantified in the Balancing SOP;

+is a minimum of 50 TJ;

+is divided equally into LPTDELIVERIES and LPTRECEIPTS;

-meet its current obligations to provide all DNC and Supplementary Capacity;
+meets its current obligations to provide all DNC and Supplementary Capacity;

-provide Running Mismatch Tolerance for Shippers and OBA Parties, subject to:
+has regard to:

+prevailing Transmission System operating conditions, including the availability and operability of compression;

 not affecting its ability to provide additional transmission capacity;

-not unduly increasing the risk of breaching an Acceptable Line Pack Limit;
+not unduly increasing the risk of breaching an Acceptable Line Pack Limit; and

-providing a reasonable allowance for Specific HDQ/DDQ and AHPs; and
+the requirements relating to Target Taranaki Pressure set out in section 3.37; and

+meets any other obligations it has under this Code and any obligations it has to Interconnected Parties.

-providing for park and loan service (where First Gas elects to offer such service); and
+Outside of an allowance for Aggregate Tolerance, First Gas may offer further use of flexible Pipeline tolerance on a Day for AHPs and any park and loan service (where First Gas elects to offer such service).

-meet any other obligations it has under this Code, including any obligations it has to Interconnected Parties set out in section 7.
-Where it determines that a breach of an Acceptable Line Pack Limit is likely without any corrective action, First Gas will (subject to a Critical Contingency, Force Majeure Event or Emergency):
+Where it determines that a breach of an Acceptable Line Pack Limit is anticipated without any corrective action, First Gas will (subject to a Critical Contingency, Force Majeure Event or Emergency):

-where time and circumstances permit, issue a Low or High Line Pack Notice (as applicable); or
+where time and circumstances permit, issue a Low Line Pack Notice or High Line Pack Notice (as applicable); or

-where
+where:

-time and circumstances do not permit, or where corrective action in response to its prior issuance of a Low or High Line Pack Notice did not result in sufficient corrective action, use reasonable endeavours to buy or sell Gas to manage Line Pack (Balancing Gas).
+time and circumstances do not permit the issue of such a notice; or

+corrective action in response to its prior issuance of a Low Line Pack Notice or High Line Pack Notice did not result in sufficient corrective action (or is expected to not result in sufficient corrective action in sufficient time); or

+it otherwise considers it necessary to do so,

+use reasonable endeavours to buy or sell Gas to manage Line Pack (Balancing Gas) within Acceptable Line Pack Limits.

 For any Day on which a Shipper or OBA Party has negative Excess Running Mismatch (Negative ERM), that Shipper or OBA Party will pay to First Gas a charge equal to: